Contest Design with Threshold Objectives: Introduction

-In this paper, we assume that the prizes are non-negative, and we normalize them in two ways: \textit{unit-sum} and \textit{unit-range}.
-The unit-sum constraint is a budget constraint, which requires that the total prize money does not exceed $1$.
-The unit-range constraint restricts the individual prizes awarded to the players to be between $0$ and $1$.
-Such a constraint is suitable when the designer is not restricted by a budget, or when the monetary value of the prizes is much less important to her compared to the players' outputs, but there are limits on the prize range.
-The unit-range constraint for the general contest allows us to optimize for an individual player independently of other players.
+We assume that the prizes are non-negative, and we normalize them in two ways: \textit{unit-sum} and \textit{unit-range}.
+The unit-sum constraint is a budget constraint, which requires that the total prize awarded does not exceed $1$ (normalized).
+For example, the instructor (or the hackathon organizer or the fitness app) may have a limited budget to reward the participating players.
+The unit-range constraint restricts the individual prizes awarded to the players to be between $0$ and $1$ (normalized).
+Such a constraint is suitable when the designer is not restricted by a budget.
+For example, the instructor may award medals or provide letters of recommendation as a result of the test scores, and she might not have a rigid budget constraint.
+Similarly, the fitness app may provide reputation badges to incentivize agents.